farhan7reza7/Python-Greeting-Application/.github/ISSUE_TEMPLATE.md

 ## Additional Information

-[Include any additional information, logs, or screenshots if required]
+[Include any additional information, logs, or screenshots if applicable]